Nico-Rode/Automated_DCF_Proj/README.md

 -Still need to fix all the functions on the function page, follow format of functions.revenue, or functions.cost_of_goods, functions.income_before_taxed, etc.

--FREQUENCY refers to Annual (A), or Quarterly (Q) for financial metrics, TIME is how many columns (Years) the script scrapes from the downloaded excel file (1 - 5) For a pure DCF Implementation the default TIME should be 5 representing the last 5 years of financial data

 -Consider making the BASE_CASE_Excel_Rows a dictionary of which the keys are the names of the metrics.